-Underpinning my work is the belief that human activity becomes increasingly absurd and dangerous when it looses empathy.
+Underpinning my work is a belief that human activity becomes increasingly absurd and dangerous when it loses empathy.
 I agree with Albert Camus when he said,

 “By definition, a government has no conscience.
 Sometimes it has a policy, but nothing more.”

-Tomas’ first monograph book, Behind the Curtains of 21st Century Communism, was published in Spring 2012.
-The seven-year-long project documents life in the last countries where the Communist Party remains in power: North Korea, Cuba, China, Nepal, Vietnam, Laos and Moldova.
-The series won the 2012 POYi World Understanding Award.
+His first book, Behind the Curtains of 21st Century Communism, was published in 2012.
+The seven-year photographic project documents life in the last countries where the Communist Party remains in power: North Korea, Cuba, China, Nepal, Vietnam, and Laos.

 Van Houtryve regularly devotes time to educational outreach.
 In partnership with the Pulitzer Center, he has given high school and college presentations in California, Colorado, District of Colombia, Maryland, Missouri, New York, North Carolina, Pennsylvania, Virginia and France.
 Van Houtryve is also regularly invited for paid speaking engagements.
 In 2015, at a private event where he spoke before chess grandmaster Garry Kasparov, van Houtryve revealed how he infiltrated a delegation to North Korea.